cs3157/recitations/Z-Unix-2/unix-2.md

 Finally, we can grab the stdout of any command with `$()`:

     yourUNI@vienna:~$ all_my_files=$(ls -a)
+    yourUNI@vienna:~$ echo all_my_files # prints stored output of previous run of ls -a

 ### Saving commands into a file ###

-To put it all together, here's an example of a bash script:
+To put it all together, here's an example of a bash script file:

 ```bash
 #!/bin/bash